DevanshJouLe/Tableau_Visualisation-Project/README.md

 ### Dashboard Highlights

 - **Title Distribution**: A visual comparison of the number of movies vs. TV shows available on Netflix.
-- **Release Year Trend**: An analysis of how the number of titles added each year has changed over time.
+- **Release Year Trend**: An analysis of how the number of titles added each year has changed.
 - **Genre Analysis**: Insight into the most popular genres and their prevalence.
 - **Duration Analysis**: A breakdown of average duration for movies and TV shows.
 - **Ratings**: Distribution of various ratings and their potential impact on viewership.